Complexlity/stackdocs/scripts/README.md

 In the root of the project folder, run `bash scripts/<script-name>`

 e.g
-IMPORTANT: All bash scripts have been archived and their functions transfered to `createCampaign.py` script
+IMPORTANT: All bash scripts have either fullfilled their work or  their functions transfered to `createCampaign.py` script

 ```
 // root folder